skills/introduction-to-codeql/.github/steps/4-step.md

    <img width="350" alt="image" src="https://github.com/user-attachments/assets/316e25cb-e8ce-402d-aba8-7cbba9cb0753" />

 1. With our alert fixed, Mona will check your progress and share a final review.
 Nice work!
-You are done! 🥳
+You are all done! 🥳